Phoenix STS Logo

 Control Measures and Arrangements

-Detailed control measures for each identified risk, specifying the practical steps, procedures, equipment, and training required to eliminate or reduce risks to an acceptable level.
+Detailed controls for each risk.
+We spell out the practical steps, procedures, equipment and training needed to remove risks or reduce them to an acceptable level.

 5